 Don’t give up!
 And be on the look-out for competitions aimed at writers under 18.
 Often they’re free, so there’s nothing to lose – they’re a great way to keep motivated about writing.

-Is The Vessel your first novel?
+Is Orphans of the Tide your first novel?

 How long did it take to write?